 So when one thinks of forest retreats or seaside locations where great novels are written or deep insights are found, we often don’t associate the amazing air quality of those locations with being able to concentrate the mind and produce great works—but we should!

-In the world of hotels and short-term rentals, understanding the carbon monoxide levels is useful in two regards.
+In the world of hotels and short-term rentals, understanding the carbon dioxide levels is useful in two regards.
 Firstly, by monitoring CO2, you can tell if there are too many people in a space, since it’s correlated to occupancy.
 At the same time, by keeping your base CO2 levels down to a comfortable level, your guests will have a much more restful sleep.

 A 2015 study, published by Wiley, looked at the effects of CO2 on the sleeping patterns and cognitive performance of college students.
 The researchers opened windows in some rooms to vent let our carbon dioxide and bring in fresh air, while in others they left the window closed.
 The research team found that students who slept with the window open, slept significantly better than those with higher CO2 levels.
 In addition to better sleep, they also performed better on cognitive tests the day after.